Entangled states are typically incomparable

 The main purpose of this paper is to prove Nielsen's conjecture.
-Due to Nielsen's characterisation of LOCC-convertibility in terms of majorisation, we can actually completely abandon the language of quantum information theory: it was observed by \.{Z}yczkowski and Sommers~\cite{ZS01} that for a random pure state $|\psi\rangle\in \mb C^{n}\otimes\mb C^{m}$, the density operator $\rho_{\psi}$ can be interpreted as a random matrix sampled from the \emph{trace-normalised complex Wishart--Laguerre ensemble}, defined as follows. \begin{definition*} For parameters $n,m\in\mb N$, the \emph{complex Wishart--Laguerre ensemble} is the distribution of the random Hermitian matrix $GG^\dagger$, where ``$\dagger$'' denotes Hermitian transpose, and $G\in \mb C^{n\times m}$ is an $n\times m$ matrix with independent complex standard Gaussian entries\footnote{There are two slightly different conventions for the definition of ``complex standard Gaussian'' (differing by a factor of $\sqrt 2$).
+Due to Nielsen's characterisation of LOCC-convertibility in terms of majorisation, we can actually completely abandon the language of quantum information theory: for a random pure state $|\psi\rangle\in \mb C^{n}\otimes\mb C^{m}$, the density operator $\rho_{\psi}$ can be interpreted\footnote{Random pure states have been studied for many different purposes throughout the physics literature (with varying levels of rigour), and it is a bit difficult to definitively pin down the origins of this observation.
+The distribution of the entanglement spectrum of a random bipartite state (which has now become known as the \emph{Hilbert--Schmidt measure}) was perhaps first studied by Lubkin~\cite{Lub78}, and an explicit formula for the density function was first computed by Lloyd and Pagels~\cite{LP88}.
+The connection to the Wishart--Laguerre spectrum seems to have been first explicitly observed by \.{Z}yczkowski and Sommers~\cite{ZS01}.} as a random matrix sampled from the \emph{trace-normalised complex Wishart--Laguerre ensemble}, defined as follows. \begin{definition*} For parameters $n,m\in\mb N$, the \emph{complex Wishart--Laguerre ensemble} is the distribution of the random Hermitian matrix $GG^\dagger$, where ``$\dagger$'' denotes Hermitian transpose, and $G\in \mb C^{n\times m}$ is an $n\times m$ matrix with independent complex standard Gaussian entries\footnote{There are two slightly different conventions for the definition of ``complex standard Gaussian'' (differing by a factor of $\sqrt 2$).
 Due to the trace-normalisation, the distinction is irrelevant, but for concreteness we use the normalisation that for complex standard Gaussian $X$ we have $\mb E[(\Re X)^2+(\Im X)^2]=1$.}.
-Moreover, by the \emph{trace-normalised complex Wishart-Laguerre ensemble}, we mean the distribution of $M/\on{tr}(M)$, where $M$ is sampled from the complex Wishart--Laguerre ensemble. \end{definition*}
+Moreover, by the \emph{trace-normalised complex Wishart--Laguerre ensemble}, we mean the distribution of $M/\on{tr}(M)$, where $M$ is sampled from the complex Wishart--Laguerre ensemble. \end{definition*}

 So, Nielsen's conjecture is equivalent to the following theorem, which is the main result of this paper.